Tensor products of bimodules over monoids: Introduction

-Recently, Nakayama and Reyes \cite{NakR} have tackled the issue of tensor products in full generality for hypermagmas (in which hyperaddition $\boxplus$ is replaced by a binary operation $*$), in an interesting paper which also provides intriguing examples of noncommutative hypergroups.
+Recently, Nakayama and Reyes \cite{NakR} have tackled the issue of tensor products in full generality for hypermagmas (in which the hyperaddition $\boxplus$ is replaced by a binary operation $*$), in an interesting paper which also provides intriguing examples of noncommutative hypergroups.
 Their solution was to declare that non-simple tensors are vacuous, which is needed to obtain a general categorical tensor product of hypermagmas.
-The downside is that one may lose associativity of addition, as seen in Example~\ref{NaR1}.
+The downside is that the classical theory of tensor products of algebras is not a special case of their results.
+Furthermore, one may lose associativity of addition, as seen in Example~\ref{NaR1}, and basic constructions such as polynomials cannot be viewed in terms of tensor products.

-Our goal in this paper is to see how far one can carry a theory that includes the usual tensor product of modules, using weak morphisms, and which is compatible with the residue (quotient) hypermodule construction originated by Krasner~\cite{krasner}.
-We do obtain weak morphisms of tensor extensions, and for tensor products when one of the tensor components is free, and get a weak version of the adjoint isomorphism theorem.
+Our goal in this paper is to see how far one can carry a theory that includes the familiar tensor product of modules, which is compatible with the residue (quotient) hypermodule construction originated by Krasner~\cite{krasner}.

+When using homomorphisms for our morphisms, we get the analog of the familiar module-theoretic results in Theorem~\ref{tenfa} and its corollaries; also see Remark~\ref{adjm} for the adjoint correspondence.

+But weak morphisms are more relevant for hypermodules We do obtain weak morphisms of tensor extensions, and for tensor products when one of the tensor components is free, such as for polynomials, and get a chunk of the adjoint isomorphism theorem in Lemma~\ref{adjc}.

+In order to be applicable to hyperfields, the theory must not require distributivity of multiplication over addition, since the power sets of certain hyperfields are not distributive, and then taking polynomials ruins associativity of multiplication.
+Thus of necessity, as in \cite{NakR}, for a general theory one is led to magmas, dropping associativity in multiplication, and \cite{NakR} frames the theory over magmas.
+Nevertheless, after a brief excursion to magmas, we focus on modules over monoids.